-At first I was hesitant to go to Bangkok’s Chinatown because I was dedicated to eating purely thai cuisine.
+At first, I was hesitant to go to Chinatown in Yaowarat Bangkok because I was dedicated to eating purely Thai cuisine.
 Then I thought, how silly?
 Ethnic food is some of the most interesting to indulge in, and Chinese is Bangkok’s largest immigrant population.
-In the late 1700s the Chinese came to the country and since then they created one of the largest Chinatowns in the world, centering around the famous Yaowarat Road.
+In the late 1700s, the Chinese came to the country and since then they created one of the largest Chinatowns in the world, centering around the famous Yaowarat Road.
+Known locally as Yaowarat district, this vibrant area has been a trading hub for over two centuries.
+You might even hear it referred to as “Dragon Road”.

 This is a veritable street food paradise, you could simply follow your nose.